How are you caring for your soul these days?

 Truth be told, I’ve experienced each one of those as described, and so has each member of my family.

 Due to the pandemic, our oldest son hasn’t had a break since the first day of his college classes.
 While we are grateful that he could attend in-person classes, he’s physically and mentally drained.
-On the upside, Grant continues to grow spiritually.
+On the upside, he continues to grow spiritually.
 He’s been attending a wonderful church in Waco and is part of a small group.

 Hunting is a source of rest for our youngest son.
 His small high school had a COVID outbreak, and they are online for this week.
 He is fine, but the stress of possibly being put in quarantine wore on him.
-Connor was scheduled to have an out-patient procedure on Friday, but after much talk and prayer, we rescheduled it until after school gets out.
+He was scheduled to have an out-patient procedure on Friday, but after much talk and prayer, we rescheduled it until after school gets out.
 His main concern?
 What if he’s exposed to COVID at the hospital?

 My husband is able to work from home and alone in his office, but the worry over his elderly parents and us contracting this virus has mentally strained him.